dosqas/spotify-likes-to-lastfm/README.md

 - Better error messages and logging
 - Type safety with full type hints

+---

-## Contributing
+## 🤝 Contributing

 If you want to contribute to this project, feel free to fork the repository and submit pull requests.
 Please ensure your code follows the project's style guidelines and includes appropriate type hints.

+---

-## License
+## 📄 License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## 💡 Contact

+Questions, feedback, or ideas?
+Reach out anytime at [sebastian.soptelea@proton.me](mailto:sebastian.soptelea@proton.me).